gdotgordon/produce-demo/README.md

 - 409 (Conflict) if the item already exists in the database
 - 500 (Internal Server Error) typically won't happen unless there is a system failure

 The 200 status above merits further discussion.
-A typical REST POST endpoint will create a single resource, but here, we're allowed to create multiple ones.
-There are several solutions proposed to this in the literature, none of which is perfect, as this is arguably not a perfect REST use case.
+It is common for a REST POST endpoint to create a single resource, but here, we're allowed to create multiple ones.
+There are several solutions proposed to this in the literature, none of which is perfect, so I went with one I could most justify.

 If a request with multiple payloads has all it's payloads uploaded successfully, then a 201 is returned.
 But if one or more items fail, we return a 200 with an additional JSON payload sent that shows the individual results for each item, as per the codes listed above.
 For example, consider this payload that yields to a response for a partially successful POST: